Ashraf Rifi: Security forces

+Politics

 Rifi was appointed justice minister in the cabinet led by Tammam Salam on 15 February 2014.
 He resigned as justice minister on 21 February 2016, due to his disapproval of the influence of Hezbollah, the Lebanese Shiite political group, in the Lebanese government.
 Rifi quit by order of Saudi Arabia according to the assertions of Al Jazeera while they pulled a $3-billion deal to equip the Lebanese security forces and blamed Hezbollah's influence for preventing Lebanon from backing Saudi Arabia in the Gulf kingdom, saying it was "destroying Lebanon's relations with the kingdom of Saudi Arabia."

 In April 2021, he heavily criticized Hezbollah, calling them a collaborator of "mini-Nazi" Iran and an enemy to Lebanon.

 Ashraf Rifi ran in the 2022 general elections as part of a Lebanese Forces-supported list in the North II district and managed to win one of the Sunni seats in Tripoli.
+On May 2023, Rifi launched the Sanad Movement which would work under the principles of sovereignty and democracy and vowed to lift Iranian grip over Lebanon.

+On 9 June 2023, Ashraf Rifi disclosed to OTV that he increased the representation of Lebanese Christians in the Internal Security Forces from 27% to 40.2%.
+During the 2025 municipal elections he also expressed concerns over the lack of Christian and Alawite representation in the Tripoli Municipal Council and also supported splitting Beirut into 2 separate Muslim and Christian councils to improve Christian representation in the city.

+Personal life

+Rifi is married to Salima Adeeb and together have 4 children.
+He is a Sunni Muslim.